 With online training, your sessions and interactions happen online.

 Different trainers run their online personal training business in different ways, so let’s look at a few models.

 And I’ll share how I run mine.

 How does online personal training work?

-An online trainer will offer either virtual 1:1 personal training sessions (a real-time model), programming via a virtual coaching platform (a programming-based model) or a combination of both (a hybrid model).
+An online trainer will offer either virtual one-on-one personal training sessions (a real-time model), programming via a virtual coaching platform (a programming-based model) or a combination of both (a hybrid model).

-In a real-time model, 1:1 personal training sessions are typically run just like they would be in-person, you’re just meeting over Zoom.
+In a real-time model, one-on-one personal training sessions are typically run just like they would be in-person, you’re just meeting over Zoom.
 You bring some equipment, your personal trainer brings a plan.

 You do your workout in real-time with your trainer.

 In a programming-based model, a trainer might offer online training via an online personal training software platform like TrueCoach, Trainerize or TrainHeroic.
 These platforms allow a coach to write a complete training program and dispense it to their clients.